philipp-baumann/simplerspec-pedometron-article/README.md

 landscapes across the West African yam belt (see [here](http://yamsys.org) for details).
-Since I was both fascinated by R, statistics, soils, and their interplay with plants, I started my first scientific journey with the premise that I just had to deepen a bit my R knowledge.
+Since I was both fascinated by R, statistics, soils, and their interplay with plants, I started my first scientific journey with the premise that I just had to deepen my R knowledge a bit.

-There is a plethora of chemometrics and other statistical learning toolboxes, and many of them are for example available via [CRAN](https://cran.r-project.org/).
+There is a plethora of chemometrics and other statistical learning toolboxes, and many of them are available via [CRAN](https://cran.r-project.org/), for example.
 Most of them are good at solving single tasks, but I somehow missed a clean common interface that interlinked the key steps required for spectral processing and modeling.
 Back then I thought streamlining all analysis tasks would produce a sustainable basis for model development and sharing with collaborators.
-In particular, simplifying repetitive boilerplate code was the motivation when I started continuously building simplerspec.
+In particular, simplifying repetitive boilerplate code was the motivation when I started building simplerspec step by step.
 The package aims to provide a rapid prototyping pipeline for various spectroscopy applications that share common tasks.

 # Hands-on